SC34 Electrical Safety

 Electrical Installation (abbr.
 Installation): An assembly of associated Electrical Equipment to fulfil a specific purpose, which forms part of a system.

-Hazardous Area: Any location in which there is a risk to health.
-The risk may be due to any hazard, such as storage areas, laboratories and facilities containing dangerous substances, explosive atmospheres, poisonous substances, electromagnetic radiation, ionising radiation, or strong magnetic fields.
+Hazardous Area: Any location in which there is a risk to health, including areas identified under DSEAR, see SC20 – Hazardous Area Classification and Explosive Atmospheres.
+The risk may be due to any hazard, such as combustible material, dangerous substances, explosive materials or atmospheres, poisonous substances, electromagnetic radiation, ionising radiation, or strong magnetic fields.
 Locations of work should also be considered such as confined space or working at height.

 High Voltage Enclosure: A location within which a live High Voltage conductor is or may be exposed without the use of a tool or key.